Towra Point Nature Reserve

 Quibrary Bay viewing platform, Towra Point Nature Reserve.
 Photo: John Spencer

-Boating and kayaking through the maze of waterways is a great way to see Towra Point Nature Reserve.
-Be sure to stay within sanctuary and refuge zones to help preserve this outstanding environment.
-Towra Beach picnic area is a popular destination in summer with boaties, who are tempted by the views stretching from Botany Bay to Sans Souci.
+Boating and kayaking through the maze of waterways is one way to see Towra Point Nature Reserve.
+Be sure to check the guidelines for the sanctuary and refuge zones to help preserve these wetlands of international significance.
+Towra Spit Beach is a popular destination in summer with boaties, who are tempted by the views stretching from Botany Bay to Sans Souci.

 • Quibray Bay viewing platform Quibray Bay viewing platform in Kurnell is a great place for birdwatching and also features scenic views across conservation areas close to Sydney.